ErtugrulKra/aws-workshop-2/devops/projects/203-docker-swarm-deployment-of-phonebook-app-on-python-flask-mysql/README.md

   - Deploy the app on swarm using `docker compose`.
 To do so on the `Compose` file;

-    - Create a MySQL database service with one replica using the image of `mysql:5.7` and attach a named volume to persist the data of database server.
+    - Create a MySQL database service with one replica using the image of `mysql:5.7`;
+      - attach a named volume to persist the data of database server.

+      - attach `init.sql` file to initialize the database using `configs`.

     - Configure the app service to;